dunnock/ll-udp-pubsub/slidev/pages/2-low-latency.md

 ---
-title: Low latency application specifics
+title: Assumptions
+layout: center
 ---

-Low latency: optimize min(time)
-Usual application: max(throughput)

-Low latency != high load

-- Events represent remote system state update
-- Message value significantly reduces with time
+# Assumptions

-- Sequence is not very important
+- Sequence is less important than time
 - Allowance for losing messages

 <!--